Atharva-Gundawar/CEN-598/Week-2/Ch1. Using neural nets to recognize handwritten digits.md

    - The training set includes handwriting samples from US Census Bureau employees and high school students, while the test set comes from a different group of people.

 **Design of the Neural Network**
-   - Each training input $ x $ is considered as a 784-dimensional vector (28x28 pixels).
+   - Each training input $x$ is considered as a 784-dimensional vector (28x28 pixels).
-   - The desired output $ y = y(x) $ is a 10-dimensional vector representing the digit.
+   - The desired output $y = y(x)$ is a 10-dimensional vector representing the digit.
-   - The goal is to find weights and biases so that the network output approximates $ y(x) $ for all inputs.
+   - The goal is to find weights and biases so that the network output approximates $y(x)$ for all inputs.
-   - The cost function, $ C(w, b) $, measures the performance of the network, where $ w $ and $ b $ represent weights and biases, respectively.
+   - The cost function, $C(w, b)$, measures the performance of the network, where $w$ and $b$ represent weights and biases, respectively.

 **Gradient Descent for Minimizing Cost Function**
-   - Gradient Descent is an algorithm used to minimize the cost function $ C(w, b) $.
+   - Gradient Descent is an algorithm used to minimize the cost function $C(w, b)$.
    - The quadratic cost function, also known as mean squared error (MSE), is used initially for simplicity.
    - This method involves calculating the gradient of the cost function and adjusting the weights and biases in the opposite direction of the gradient.
-   - The learning rate $ \eta $ determines the size of the steps taken towards minimizing the cost function.
+   - The learning rate $\eta$ determines the size of the steps taken towards minimizing the cost function.

 **Variations of Gradient Descent:**
 - Gradient descent variations mimicking a physical ball have advantages but require computing costly second partial derivatives of the cost function, C. For instance, computing